 “It’s much better than simply telling them the answer.”
 He says.
 This is the education policy Mrs. Chao had set up.
 “You could only solve one problem if you tell them the answer; but if you teach her how to think, you could solve all of them.”

 “Growing up, we’ve always believed that our father could handle it had there been any problem.
 And he could not only handle it, but handle it with art.”
-Secretary Elaine L. Chao points out.
+The Honorable Elaine L. Chao points out.
 “It is confidence like this, that makes us children confident and courageous to go out and explore the world and to meet the challenges and hard tasks.”

 Hold on, even if you cannot break through